Fanny (singer)

-Fanny Biascamano (born 16 September 1979 in Sète, Hérault), known as Fanny, is a French singer.
+Fanny Biascamano (16 September 1979 – 27 December 2025), known as Fanny, was a French singer.
+She was born in Sète in the department of Hérault, France.

-Biography
+Life and career

-She became known in 1991 by participating at the age of 12 years to sequence "Numéro 1 de demain" in TV show Sacrée Soirée host by Jean-Pierre Foucault on TF1.
-Her performance of Édith Piaf's rock hit "L'Homme à la moto" allows her to release her first single.
+Fanny became known in 1991 by participating at the age of 12 in the "Numéro 1 de demain" ('Number 1 of Tomorrow') segment of the television show Sacrée Soirée hosted by Jean-Pierre Foucault on TF1.
+Her performance of Édith Piaf's rock hit "L'Homme à la moto" allowed her to release her first single.
 It became a top seven hit in France and earned a gold record.

 The same year, she released her first album, entitled Fanny, and her second single, "Un poète disparu".
-In 1993, she released her second album, wrote by Didier Barbelivien, but its success was confidential.
+In 1993, she released her second album, Chanteuse populaire, written in part by Didier Barbelivien, but its success was more modest.

-In 1997, she was chosen to represent France at Eurovision Song Contest in Dublin with a title called "Sentiments songes".
-She was ranked at the seventh place with 95 points.
+In 1997, she was chosen to represent France at the Eurovision Song Contest in Dublin with the song Sentiments songes.
+She placed seventh with 95 points.

+Fanny died from cancer on 27 December 2025 at the age of 46.